 My lifelong love of nature led to me working as a landscape photographer for many years, which provided an excuse to seek out Britain’s habitats from coast to mountaintop.
 Along the way I learned to recognise the plants and trees that make this island so special.
 Importantly, I also realised that nature was the key to my own wellbeing and I became an advocate for its healing potential.

-In 2017 I co-created Sheffield Woodland Connections project with ecologist Christine Thuring in support the Charter for Trees, Woodlands and People.
+In 2017 I co-created Sheffield Woodland Connections project with ecologist Christine Thuring in support of the Charter for Trees, Woodlands and People.
 Since then I have led interpretative woodland walks supported by Sheffield City Council and Drink Wise Age Well.